Everything you need to now, including how distance learning works and how to prepare for studying a degree online

 - Tuition fees for distance learning courses often cost less than campus-based degrees

-Disadvantages of distance learning
+Disadvantages of studying online

 Despite the advantages, distance learning study doesn't suit everyone.
 Some of the challenges you might face include: